NaveenUpputuriSDET/WeatherGeocodingAPI/README.md

   </dependencies>

-****  How to run the project ****
+**How to Run the Project**

-After setting up your local machine properly use mvn test command as mentioned below
+After setting up your local environment, follow these steps to run the project:

+Running the Tests
+**** From the IntelliJ Terminal: ****
-** command to run this project **
+Use the following command to run the tests: mvn test
-1. From Intellij terminal we can run using the below command mvn test --> it will run the tests from weather-geolocation-api.xml file (note: this is testng.xml file i have renamed it)
+This will execute the tests defined in the weather-geolocation-api.xml file (Note: This is a testng.xml file that has been renamed).

-         (or)
+Alternatively, From the /src/test/tests Folder:

-2. from the /src/test/tests folder we can run the GeolocationTests.java class
+You can also run the GeolocationTests.java class directly from this folder.

+**Additional Notes**

-Note: For my successful runs i have pushed the reports in the repo
+For successful execution, I have already pushed the reports to the repository.
+You can review the reports located in the reports folder.

-1. extent reports used in this project to see the execution results.
-Kindly run any one if the xml files to see the reports from reports folder
+Extent Reports are used in this project to visualize the test execution results.
+Please run any of the XML files to generate the reports.